simonklee/opentui-tex/README.md

 npm install @simonklee/opentui-tex-native   # optional image output
 ```

-`bun add` works the same.
+`bun add` also works.
 The native package selects a prebuilt library for
 the host platform through optional dependencies.
 Prebuilt libraries exist for
 x64 and arm64 on macOS, Windows, Linux glibc 2.17, and Linux musl.